Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 • Employees are comfortable with it: If employees are comfortable with sticky notes on computers, data being passed on by word-of-mouth, and emails being sent out about the availability of spare parts, why change the way they work?

-Of course, there are generic risks when detailing the use of pen and paper for asset management tasks – less productivity, more human errors, fractures in team collaboration – but there are other risks that are more likely to affect your asset management directly.
+Of course, there are generic risks when detailing the use of pen and paper for asset management – less productivity, more human errors, fractures in team collaboration – but there are other risks that are more likely to affect your asset management directly.

 You’re Relient on Memory